bilal-amjad-dev/terraform-aws-ec2-nginx/README.md

 This guide covers:

+👉 create security group using terraform

 👉 create ec2 using terraform

-👉 create security group

 Changes:
 - paste your access key